 Your Dental Benefit is self-funded by the Company.
 MetLife is the network and/or claim administrator for the Dental Benefit.
-Visit the MetLife website or contact MetLife at 1-866-838-1072 for more information on the Dental Benefit.
+Visit www.metlife.com/dental or contact MetLife at 1-866-838-1072 for more information on the Dental Benefit.